 3 hours.
-The critical analysis of the moving image, including television programming and film.
+This course is a critical analysis of the moving image, including television programming and film.
 Employs textual, contextual and ethical methods for illuminating the relationship of these media artifacts to modern culture, both secular and religious.

 CMCO 220 International Film Studies